nsbarr/self-therapy/content/posts/ifs.md

 Based on the feedback from these volunteers, alongside my own observations, the Practice Partner has a few advantages over other self-therapy tools:

 **It structures unstructured thought.** The Practice Partner is designed to receive and help process raw emotional input.
 There is no mental state for the individual that would be too messy for it to work with.
+It then turns around that input as well-structured data, faithfully filling out information about parts on behalf of the client.
 As one tester said after it succintly summarized his inner monologue, "Wow, what the hell?
 My God, it filtered out my fluff!"
 This is an area where the Practice Partner shines, allowing it to quickly build trust with the individual: "I feel more comfortable knowing how this works now, knowing that I can just kind of "blah" out all of my junk and it'll just pick up the relevant pieces."

 **It educates.** The Practice Partner assumes the individual already has a strong IFS background.
 So there's no educational or explanatory material.
 That said, whenever volunteers were stuck, it was natural for them to ask the Practice Partner for help.
 For example, when one tester expressed annoyance with a part, it encouraged them to unblend, as the system prompt instructed it to do.
-But when the tester asked for tips to unblend, the Practice Partner provided this unscripted answer:
+But when the tester asked for tips to unblend, the Practice Partner provided this unscripted answer (which will be better formatted in future versions):

 >Yes.
 Try these steps: 1.
 Recognize you are blended with a part.
 You've done this by acknowledging annoyance.
 2. Ask the part to separate from you.
 Internal dialogue might be: 'I know you are there, and I'd like to understand you better.
 Can you step back just a little?'
 3. Use visualization.
 Imagine the part moving away from you, leaving you at the center.
 4. Check in with your feelings.
 After attempting to unblend, see how you feel towards the part now.
 Try this and then share how you feel towards the part.